jrandj/java-11/README.md

 1. A bounded parameter type is a generic type that specifies a bound for the generic.
 A wildcard generic type is an unknown generic type represented with a question mark.

 1. An unbounded wildcard is used when any type is okay.
+An example is shown below:
     ```java
     public static void printList(List<?> list){
         for (Object x:list)